decentralizedthoughts/decentralizedthoughts.github.io/_posts/2025-08-06-5fminus1-simplex.md

 ## Acknowledgments

-We want to thank Yuval and Kartik for insightful discussions.
+The work is done in part during the authors' visits to a16z Crypto Research.
+The authors thank Yuval Efron and Kartik Nayak for insightful discussions.

 Your thoughts/comments on [X](https://x.com/ittaia/status/1954109234917883985).